-Water, Energy and Urban Development: The Potential for Integrated Approaches - The Real Case of Hammarby Sjöstad tickets.
-Priority will be given to participants of the morning sessions of the Workshop.
+Water, Energy and Urban Development: The Potential for Integrated Approaches - The Real Case of Hammarby Sjöstad

 This visit will build on the morning session of the workshop with the same title.
-It will present a real case study of an integrated approach will be able to listen to and see past successes and failures within environment, water, energy and waste management.
+It will present a real case study of an integrated approach in water, energy and urban development.
+By visiting Stockholm's icon for sustainable urban development, Hammarby Sjöstad, you will be able to listen to and see past successes and failures within environment, water, energy and waste management.